-Canadian artist Neil Hamelin finds his inspiration in the rich history and rugged terrain of the Coastal regions of British Columbia.
-His acrylic paintings capture the feeling of forgotten stories and adventures told by the battered hulls of ships and rusted metal of vehicles long dis-remembered for their service.
+Canadian artist Neil Hamelin finds his inspiration in telling stories of our heritage through the weathered wood, rust and flaking paint from our past.
+His acrylic paintings capture the feeling of forgotten stories and adventures told by the rusted metal of vehicles and battered hulls of ships long dis-remembered for their service.

 An injury led to Neil picking up a paint brush for the first time in 2010 in an attempt to find an outlet for the creativity he felt locked away inside.
 The immediate connection with the medium and the inspiration to master the craft has led the artist on a passion fueled journey through the realm of colour and shape.